Download Article

 Auto Technician

-This article was co-authored by Tom Eisenberg.
+This article was co-authored by Tom Eisenberg and by wikiHow staff writer, Mason Martinez, BA.
 Tom Eisenberg is the Owner and General Manager of West Coast Tires & Service in Los Angeles, California, a family-owned AAA-approved and certified auto shop.
 Tom has over 10 years of experience in the auto industry.
 Modern Tire Dealer Magazine voted his shop one of the Best 10 Operations in the Country.
-This article has been viewed 341,987 times.
+This article has been viewed 344,250 times.

 13 votes - 100%